-It is very clear from marketing campaigns that Disney had partnered with Hawaiian Airlines to help promote the movie.
+It’s very clear from marketing campaigns that Disney had partnered with Hawaiian Airlines to help promote the movie.
 In fact, this partnership even went so far as the airline producing three Moana-themed Airbuses!

-And just thinking of this actually, Cravalho herself declared that she had been attending an all Hawaiian school at the time of filming, which had been teaching about Hawaiian myths (including that of Maui).
+And just thinking of this actually, Cravalho herself declared that she‘d been attending an all Hawaiian school at the time of filming, which had been teaching about Hawaiian myths (including that of Maui).

-We know that cultures across each of the Pacific Islands differ (as should be expected), but I’m really struggling to understand why there was such a heavy focus on this research, only for a Hawaiian actress to be cast and a Hawaiian Airlines partnership to be created.
+We know that cultures across each of the Pacific islands differ (as should be expected), but I’m really struggling to understand why there was such a heavy focus on this research, only for a Hawaiian actress to be cast and a Hawaiian Airlines partnership to be created.